 The 2002 Petite Sirah is a wonderful big wine that is very dark and inky in appearance with aromas of ground pepper and lots of dark blackberry flavors on the palate.
 Its ready to drink now but you can certainly lay this wine down for the next 8 to 10 years.
 The 2010 Petite Sirah is also very dark (dark reddish/black with purplish tinges on the rim).
 This wine shows intensely flavored fruit mid palate with long lasting, muscular and somewhat chewy tannins.

 The produce a small amount of Sauvignon Blanc and Zinfandel each year.
-In 2013 they made a one time delicious late harvest Chardonnay.
+In 2013 they made a one time delicious late harvest Chardonnay, the 100th anniversary of their ownership of the property.
 Their premium wine is called Bloodline and is always a blend of both Petite Sirah and Cabernet Sauvignon.
 These varietal percentages vary depending on the vintage.

 You can find their wine locally at Sunshine market in St. Helena; it is selectively distributed in Texas.
 To join their mailing list and for more information, visit: www.varozzavineyards.com